sharevb/it-tools/README.md

 }
 ```

-To define default UI language, add a `default_locale` key to json:
+To define the default UI language, add a `default_locale` key to json:
 ```json
 {
   "default_locale": "fr"